milespishotti/sports-ticker/README.md

 The project was developed to gain hands-on experience with embedded systems, networking, API integration, memory management, and real-time data processing.
 The system is designed to operate continuously while automatically updating game information throughout the day.

-Currently, the ticker supports MLB, NFL, NBA, and NHL games, with future support planned for NCAA Football and NCAA Basketball.
+Currently, the ticker supports MLB, NFL, NBA, NHL, NCAAB, and NCAAF games.

 ---